 Chair of Biochemistry, Marilyn Dawson Sarles, M.D.
 Professor of Chemistry

 The primary research goal of Wei Chen's interdisciplinary research group is to use materials chemistry to understand and impart important surface phenomena, such as wetting and bio-compatibility of polymeric and inorganic substrates.
 The selected projects are contemporary, relevant in the field, and feasible for undergraduate researchers and to use the tools of organic, analytical, bio-, physical chemistry.

 Donnie Cotter's scientific research focuses on the mechanism of transmetalation.
 Recently, he has turned his scholarly attentions to the study the history of chemistry, focusing on the American chemical community between 1890 and 1920.
 Cotter is the author of numerous scholarly papers and presentations, many of them coauthored by Mount Holyoke students.

 Professor of Chemistry

-Professor Hamilton and his students use the tools of synthetic organic chemistry to prepare molecular systems with designed properties or functions.
+Darren Hamilton and his students use the tools of synthetic organic chemistry to prepare molecular systems with designed properties or functions.
 These molecular systems can bind and transport, or bind and recognize, a species of interest.
 Current projects involve the preparation of transport systems for metal ions employed in medical imaging techniques, as well as the development of a prototype molecular construct for carbohydrate recognition.
 Hamilton's research with undergraduate students has been published most recently in the Journal of Organic Chemistry, Crystal Growth and Design, and the Journal of the American Chemical Society.